 MINIMALISM AND MOTHERHOOD

-What I learnt from becoming Minimalist was that Minimalism enabled me to make changes in my life that addressed all these trigger factors.
+What I learnt from my own minimalist lifestyle was that Minimalism enabled me to make changes in my life that addressed all these trigger factors.
 The things that stressed me out, made me feel down or overwhelmed weren’t just what this stage of my life and motherhood was all about.

 Minimalism helped me understand that life was bigger than the four walls of my home and (more importantly) that there were ways to change things.
 It didn’t matter if I had little kids who wouldn’t give me space to breathe, my house was a state and I’d have to go to work frazzled by the morning routine and school run with baby sick on my blouse, again.
 Minimalism was ultimately to sort all of that out.

-By simplifying my home and the key areas of my life, I was able to find it easier and simpler to do the things that I HAVE to do, so I have more time and energy to do the things that I WANT to do.
+By simplifying my home and the key areas of my life, I was able to find it easier and simpler to do the things that I HAVE to do, so I have more time, space and freedom to do the things that I WANT to do.

-For busy mums, most of us know what we WANT to do.
+For busy parents, most of us know what we WANT to do.
 Amongst other things and not in any priority order, we want…

 - More time for us